 According to the information, Broadwell Extreme Series Appoint four models, not three as we used to see in previous generations.
 The processors, all in the production process of 14 nanometers of course and with an open product, start in descending order from the processor.Core i7-6950X, a processor that contains no less than 10 physical cores that divide themselves into 20 logical cores using Hyper-Threading technology.
 The processor will operate at a GHz 3.0 base frequency and has a זיכרון 25 megabytes cache.
 This processor will take the respectable place of the flagship, with a matching price tag of about $ 999.

-The next one is core i7-6900K, a processor containing "only" 8 physical cores that will be split into 16 logical cores.
-Cache memory also drops to 20 megabits.
+The next one is Core i7-6900K, a processor containing 8 "only" physical cores that will be divided into 16 logical cores.
+The cache also drops to 20 megabits.
 The base frequency is 3.30 GHz and its price is unknown.
-Immediately after him arrive core i7-6850K andcore i7-6800K which share the exact same specification of 6 physical cores (and logical 12) and a memory of 15 megabit, except for the base frequency is different, as 3.60 GHz and 3.40 GHz respectively.
+Immediately after him arrive Core i7-6850K andCore i7-6800K which share the exact same specification of 6 physical cores (and logical 12) and a memory of 15 megabit, except for the base frequency is different, as 3.60 GHz and 3.40 GHz respectively.
 Their price is also unknown.

 The new Extreme Processors will come compatible with the existing X99 platform (and 2011-v3 bracket) - and existing motherboards on this platform will work with them after an update BIOS naturally.
 At present, no further details are known such as the Turbo frequencies and any restrictions on the lower models, if any, and of course - the release date, although previous publications talk about the first quarter of 2016.
 Close enough.